MdRayhanKobir/laravel_task/README.md

 ### Database Setup
 Inside the project, there is a folder named mysql_database that contains the database SQL file.
-You need to import that SQL file into your local MySQL database before running the project.
+You need to import that SQL file into your local MySQL database before running the project. insure To access uploaded files in Laravel, you need to link the storage folder to public. like php artisan storage:link